MicrosoftDocs/entra-docs/docs/identity-platform/msal-authentication-flows.md

 - You as the application developer have selected **Grant** in the Azure portal for yourself.
 - A tenant admin has selected **Grant/revoke admin consent for {tenant domain}** in the **API permissions** tab of the app registration in the Azure portal; see [Add permissions to access your web API](quickstart-configure-app-access-web-apis.md#add-permissions-to-access-your-web-api).
-- You've provided a way for users to consent to the application; see [User consent](~/identity/enterprise-apps/user-admin-consent-overview.md#user-consent).
+- You provided a way for users to consent to the application; see [User consent](~/identity/enterprise-apps/user-admin-consent-overview.md#user-consent).
-- You've provided a way for the tenant admin to consent for the application; see [Administrator consent](~/identity/enterprise-apps/user-admin-consent-overview.md#admin-consent).
+- You provided a way for the tenant admin to consent for the application; see [Administrator consent](~/identity/enterprise-apps/user-admin-consent-overview.md#admin-consent).

 For more information on consent, see [Permissions and consent](./permissions-consent-overview.md#consent).